Sermon – Reverend Jack Arnold - Time and Action

 The son of the bondwoman represents our state before Christ and those who refuse to follow Him.
 They are stuck in bondage to their own sins and to Satan and will never truly be free.
 They are in essence slaves of their own will.
 We have free will, let us exercise it in the way God intended, to follow the path of righteousness towards Him.

 The two are representative of the two covenants with God, the bond under The Law and the free under The New Covenant.

 The people of old are The People of The Law.
 Six Hundred Thirteen Laws each of which they were to follow.
-They really did not attempt to follow them, rather not to break them., A very complex and even more difficult life to live, to comply and uphold those laws and failing.
+They really did not attempt to follow them, rather to avoid being seen to break them.
+A very complex and even more difficult life to live, to comply and uphold those laws and failing.
 We still fail miserably at times, but we only have two laws, which we will hear about in a second.
 They are still hard to uphold, but if we manage to, easier to remember.
-The big thing to remember about the 613 laws is that they could not accomplish what Christ accomplished in His Sacrifice and establishing the New Covenant.
-The Holy Ghost helps us along the journey to this goal, to bring us to that eternal life.
+The big thing to remember about the 613 laws is they could not accomplish what Christ accomplished with His Sacrifice and establishing the New Covenant.
+The Holy Ghost helps us along the journey to this goal, to bring us to eternal life.

 Remember this from Holy Communion:

 HOU shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second is like unto it; Thou shalt love thy neighbour as thyself.
 On these two commandments hang all the Law and the Prophets.